askeladdk/geopopcount/README.md

     pip install -r requirements.txt
     flask run

 Note that this runs Flask's builtin HTTP server which is not suited for production.
 [Read this](https://flask.palletsprojects.com/en/1.1.x/deploying/) for instructions on how to deploy in production.
-I prefer [uWSGI](https://flask.palletsprojects.com/en/1.1.x/deploying/uwsgi/).

 ## Scripts